 - Stand with your feet shoulder-width apart for balance.

-- Hold a weight plate between the palms of your hands in front of your chest.
+- Hold a dumbbell or weight plate between the palms of your hands in front of your chest.

 - Push your hands together.